KamilNurzynski/IMDB_REST_API/README.md

 # IMDB_REST_API
-it is a clone of IMDB service.
+It is a clone of IMDB service.